 The Drowning Prevention Coalition of El Paso was formed through the efforts of Laura and Eddie Castle, parents of Christian Castle who passed away through a fatal drowning August 11,2006.
 Thirty-six different community organizations, groups and agencies in the city have come together with the following mission statement: “To promote, develop and support training and community education efforts that prevent fatal drownings, non-fatal drownings and other water related incidents in El Paso County and the surrounding areas.”

 Several events are hosted annually by the Coalition such as the Price’s Creameries April Pools Day which promotes water safety during the month and the World’s Largest Swim Lesson each June which is an event that promotes Learn to Swim lessons at Wet –N- Wild Waterworld, a local waterpark.
 Another Learn to Swim initiative is done through the Infant Swim Resource model of teaching toddlers and young babies the method of “to just rollover on their backs” when suddenly thrust into a pool or large body of water, which has helped save countless lives.

-Another highly popular and needed event is MAY DAY CPR Day as part of Drowning Prevention Week.
+Another highly popular and needed event is MAY DAY FREE Hands only CPR Day as part of Drowning Prevention Week.
 This event focuses on families in residential areas with backyard swimming pools along with hotels and apartment complexes to learn basic CPR which can help them in saving a life while also learning standard water safety tips.
 Hundreds of residential pool owners and many families that frequent pools and other bodies of water have benefited from this life saving instruction.

 The Drowning Prevention Coalition of El Paso and its members provide year round education to children and parents in our community through various forms of outreach in the schools, daycares, organizational meetings and public service announcements.